Tipping Your Friendly Neighborhood Developer

 If you’re really enjoying what we’ve been working on for the last while, and if you feel like you’ve gotten more than your money’s worth, I certainly wouldn’t mind you tossing in a bit extra.
 It’s not a pressure thing or guilt — the price was the price.
 I don’t expect most folks to want to give a tip for something they already bought, and that’s fine.

-Tips are also also not something that will keep me on AI War 2 longer than I already plan to be — for one, there’s no way we could raise nearly enough money, and for two I’m ready to work on more things.
-Being a little less over-stretched coming out of this project would be nice, though.
+Tips are also also not something that will keep me on AI War 2 longer than I already plan to be — for one, there’s no way we could raise nearly enough money, and for two I’m ready to work on more things — and we have a giant new thing.
+Being a little less over-stretched coming out of this project would be nice, but please don’t go out of your way about it.

 The Future, And My Thanks

 I plan to be around in this industry for a long time regardless of what happens.
 It’s been… a really hard half-decade, and honestly pretty embarrassing, as well.
-I think I learned some pretty important lessons in that time, but I suppose we’ll find that out for sure next year.
+I think I learned some pretty important lessons in that time, and thankfully I’m being given a great chance to put that to use over the next few years.

 I’m really grateful to the fanbase that has sprung up around our work.
 And to the staff and contractors I’ve had the pleasure of working with in the past, and hope to work with again in the future as circumstances may permit.
 Right now things are what they are, but mostly I try to look on the bright side.